Elizabeth Macarthur: Legacy

-Elizabeth Macarthur is commemorated on the 1995 Australian five-dollar coin which was struck for inclusion in a special Masterpieces in Silver collector proof set entitled Colonial Australia.
+Macarthur is commemorated on the 1995 Australian five-dollar coin which was struck for inclusion in a special Masterpieces in Silver collector proof set entitled Colonial Australia.
 She was posthumously inducted onto the Victorian Honour Roll of Women in 2001.

-One of Elizabeth's accounting books refers to a Machiping having made a linen press and other sundry items.
-He was paid £8 in 1824.
-The desk is believed to survive in Milton House museum, in Milton NSW.
-Mak Sai Ying is believed to be the first Chinese man to live in Australia.
+Macarthur is the subject of a fictitious memoir, A Room Made of Leaves, by Australian author, Kate Grenville, published in 2020.

-Elizabeth Macarthur is the subject of a fictitious memoir, A Room Made of Leaves, by Australian author, Kate Grenville, published in 2020.
+The following places are also named for Macarthur: